 Excellent shopping and a fine array of restaurants

-'Take the waters', enjoying a host of wellness therapies and beauty treatments
+Enjoy a host of wellness therapies and treatments

-Ride on one of the world's oldest funicular railways
+Riding one of the world's oldest funicular railways up to Montecatini Alto

-Join an excursion to Renaissance cradle Florence, to Pisa and Lucca, beautiful Portofino, and journey through the stunning Chianti countryside Single rooms are available for a supplement
+The chance to join excursions to Florence, Pisa and Lucca, Portofino, and through the stunning Chianti countryside

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.